nprabala/NPE-Stanford/README.md

 You can then run SQL Queries on that data, and whichever datasets that BigQuery has that you want to reference.

+Reference the pto-PEDS_sample_query.sql file for an example on how this can be done once you've set up your own BigQuery account and project.
+More details are provided within the file, and below.

 ## Script Overview